Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 * A user isn't a member of the Observers role that Qumulo Core requires for granting access to the Web UI.

 ### Uncommon Issues
-In more complex cases the in-browser errors are somewhat less informative, for security reasons.
+In more complex cases, the in-browser errors are less informative for security reasons.
 For example, if you configure an incorrect IdP certificate on your cluster, the **Signature validation failed.
 SAML Response rejected.** error appears.

 Several AD configuration issues can cause a **User not found** error:

 * The Qumulo cluster isn't joined to AD.

-* The Qumulo cluster is joing to AD that isn't connected to the IdP.
+* The Qumulo cluster is joined to AD that isn't connected to the IdP.

 * IdP sends usernames (NameID) in an unusual format.